-The Budget Papers are an important resource for citizens.
-They provide insight into how the NSW Government is allocating taxpayer dollars, what new services are being delivered and what key performance indicators are being tracked.
+The Budget Papers are an important resource for the community.
+They provide insight into how the NSW Government is allocating taxpayer dollars, what new and existing services and infrastructure are being delivered and how government spending is performing.

-How to Read the Budget Papers has been prepared to help readers get the most from the Budget, from where to locate key information to an overview of key concepts and terminology.
+How to Read the Budget Papers has been prepared to help readers get the most from the Budget.
+It explains where to locate key information, through to an overview of key concepts and terminology.